AI News

 The path forward requires acknowledging water alongside carbon.
 Cooling technologies can be improved, siting decisions can prioritise less water-stressed regions, and AI companies can commit to disclosing withdrawals as rigorously as emissions.
 Communities deserve to know the trade-offs when a data centre arrives in their backyard.

-Ultimately, the question is not whether AI will consume resources—it will.
+Ultimately, the question is not whether AI will consume resources, because it will.
 The real test is whether it can do so in a way that is sustainable, equitable, and transparent.
-Without that, the thirst for intelligence may come at a cost no algorithm can optimise away.
+Without that, the AI water footprint may come at a cost no algorithm can optimise away.

 About the Author